FreeClimbAPI/nodejs-sdk/docs/source/api/conferences/conferences.rst

     Update the existing conference associated with the :code:`conferenceId`

     :conferenceId: {string} The :code:`conferenceId` of the desired conference.
-    :options: {object} THe properties to change in the target conference.
+    :options: {object} The properties to change in the target conference.

     :returns: {Promise<object>} A promise that will resolve to the conference matching the :code:`conferenceId` provided.
     :throws: Will throw an error on a failed response.